nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer.md

 This operator processes the encoded file sequentially and supports realtime, faster than realtime, or slower than realtime playback of prerecorded data.
 The input data can optionally be repeated to loop forever or only for a specified count.
 For more details, see {cpp:class}`~holoscan::ops::VideoStreamReplayerOp`.

-We will use the replayer to read gxf entities from disk and send the frames downstream to the Holoviz operator.
+We will use the replayer to read GXF entities from disk and send the frames downstream to the Holoviz operator.

 ## Holoviz Operator

-The built-in Holoviz operator provides the functionality to composite real time streams of frames with multiple different other layers like segmentation mask layers, geometry layers and GUI layers.
+The built-in Holoviz operator provides the functionality to composite realtime streams of frames with multiple different other layers like segmentation mask layers, geometry layers and GUI layers.

-We will use Holoviz to display frames that have been sent by the replayer operator to it's "receivers" port which can receive any number of inputs.
-In more intricate workflows, this port can receive multiple streams of input data where, for example, one stream is the original video data while other streams detect objects in the video to create bounding boxes and/or text overlays.
+We will use Holoviz to display frames that have been sent by the replayer operator to its "receivers" port which can receive any number of inputs.
+In more intricate workflows, this port can receive multiple streams of input data where, for example, one stream is the original video data, while other streams detect objects in the video to create bounding boxes and/or text overlays.

 (video-replayer-application-config)=
 ## Application Configuration File (YAML)

 The SDK supports reading an optional YAML configuration file and can be used to customize the application's workflow and operators.
 For more complex workflows, it may be helpful to use the application configuration file to help separate operator parameter settings from your code.
 See {ref}`configuring-an-application` for additional details.

-:::{tip} For C++ applications, the configuration file can be a nice way to set the behavior of the application at runtime without having to recompile the code.
+:::{tip} For C++ applications, the configuration file offers a convenient way to set the behavior of the application at runtime without needing to recompile the code.
 :::

 This example uses the following configuration file to configure the parameters for the replayer and Holoviz operators.
 The full list of parameters can